Indian giant flying squirrel: Taxonomy

-Distribution, habitat and taxonomy
+Distribution and habitat

 The species is native to China, India, Laos, Myanmar, Sri Lanka, Taiwan, Thailand, and Vietnam.
 It inhabits dry deciduous and evergreen forest, usually at higher elevations from 500-2000 m and has been recorded on plantations.

 Ecology

 The Indian giant flying squirrel is nocturnal and arboreal, spending most of its life in the canopy.
 Nests are made in tree hollows lined with bark, fur, moss, and leaves.
 The species is sociable when food is abundant, but intraspecies attacks increase with food scarcity.
 Vocalizations are similar to those of the spot-bellied eagle-owl.

 Diet

 The species is mainly frugivorous, preferring the fruits of Ficus racemosa, followed by Cullenia and Artocarpus heterophyllus.
 It also takes bark, tree resins, shoots, leaves (particularly of F. racemosa), insects, and larvae.
 Squirrels were shown to be somewhat tolerant of disturbance when foraging, and to exploit food resources at the forest edge, including exotic planted species.